CobbTyler18/elive-user-guide/Readme.md

 * The key points to remember in considering Debianos social dynamics as applied to becoming a package maintainer are these:

     - Debian is a volunteer-powered project, and self-motivation and friendly cooperation are crucial.
     - Debianos development is consistently evolving, and maintainers must adapt along with it.
-This adaptation must be self-driven; you canot rely on others to bring you along.
+This adaptation must be self-driven; you cannot rely on others to bring you along.

 ## Programs Needed for Development

-Though many if not all packages necessary for development should come installed with the base Debian installation, itos good to check they are present with *aptitude show package* or *dpkg -s package*.
+Though many if not all packages necessary for development should come installed with the base Debian installation, it's good to check they are present with *aptitude show package* or *dpkg -s package*.
 The most important package to make sure is installed is *build-essential*.
 It should pull in other packages that are necessary for the build environment if theyore not already installed.

 Other packages are some measure of helpful and/or necessary for building particular packages down the road.
 Some are particular compilers for specific languages (i.e. *gfortran* or *gpc*) or packages for scripting languages themselves (i.e. *perl* and *python*).
 Others make parts of the process easier (such as the *debhelper/dh-make* packages or the *fakeroot* tool) or allow checking for errors after the build (*lintian*).
 The full range of additional build packages listed should be installed and understood before proceeding.